thereferences/practice/docs/source/index.rst

 ..
-Code of Practice documentation master file, created by sphinx-quickstart on Mon Dec 18 11:57:35 2023.
+Code of Practice documentation master file.
    This page should, at least, contain the root
    <table of contents tree> directive.

 CODE OF PRACTICE
 ================